better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 * A `PeerID` is the textual representation of a peer's `DeviceKey`

-In Radicle, keys are securely exchanged with an elliptic curve Diffie-Hellman key agreement scheme, where DHKey is used for authentication (as the static public key s in the [Noise](http://www.noiseprotocol.org/) protocol).
+In Radicle, keys are securely exchanged with an elliptic curve Diffie-Hellman

-The `CodeSigningKey` used in verification may be equal to the `DeviceKey` for

 *See more on [key architecture][sc]*